RobertoM89/HideAndSeek_Docs/README.md

   </div>
 </div>

-If the first of these two icons is visible (the other one will be hidden), "left selection" and "right selection" will consider the left and right sides of the *screen*.
+If the first of these two icons is visible (the other one will be hidden), "left selection" and "right selection" will refer to the left and right sides of the *screen*.

-If the second of these two icons is visible (the other one will be hidden), "left selection" and "right selection" will consider the left and right side of the *character*.
+If the second of these two icons is visible (the other one will be hidden), "left selection" and "right selection" will refer to the left and right side of the *character*.

 Clicking on any of the two will toggle the selection mode and the icon.